thlorenz/runnel/README.md

 - super small
 - browser support
 - AMD compliant (i.e., shimlessly works with [requirejs](https://github.com/jrburke/requirejs))

+## Early failure

+In order to avoid surprises runnel aborts the entire call chain once any function calls back with an error.

+In that case the last function in the chain is called with the error in order to provide feedback that something went wrong.

 ## Why another flow control library